New research is revolutionizing the way doctors approach the most common form of stroke.

 That study found that people who were treated after the traditional six-hour window had better functionality and were more likely to survive to 90 days.

-“These astounding results will have an immediate impact in the clinic and will help us save many lives,” Dr. Walter Koroshetz, director of the National Institute of Neurological Disorders and Stroke, said in a statement.
+“These astounding results will have an immediate impact in the clinic and will help us save many lives,” Dr. Walter Koroshetz, director of the National Institute of Neurological Disorders and Stroke, .
 “I really cannot overstate the size of this effect.”

 When doctors treat strokes one day later